 Did you know WA Editor also supports Custom Models?

-However, since the starting, the custom models were only supported in one extension for models which is 3ds and one texture which is jpg.
+However, since the starting, the custom models were only supported in one extension format for models which was 3DS and one texture format which was JPG.

 How to use?
-Place the model file [NAME].ext (ext=3DS, X or B3D) and texture file [NAME].ext (ext=JPG, BMP, PNG, TGA or DDS) in UserData\Custom\Models folder.
-Now in editor, select custom in CustomModel and enter [NAME] in "Model" field.
+Place the model file [NAME].ext (ext=3DS, X or B3D) and texture file [NAME].ext (ext=JPG, BMP, PNG, TGA or DDS) in UserData/Custom/Models folder.
+Now in editor, select CustomTex in CustomModel category and enter [NAME] in "Model" field.
 Editor will automatically search for all required files and if successful, will display the model with correct texture.

 Now you can create hubs with a special GUI prepared for Hubs.
 This GUI has following components: